sadaiyer/kubernetes/docker-registry/README.md

 created alias li that lists all the images that are created

 For username,password based auth,
-1. Install apache, this provides httpd
+1. Install apache, this provides htpasswd that is used for username/password authentication

-2. Create directory /registry/auth
+2. Create directory /registry/auth on the node where registry is running

 3. htpasswd -Bbn docker-user docker-password > /registry/auth/htpasswd